-Once a potential match has been identified and information has been shared, the child(ren)'s social worker will usually meet with the prospective adopter(s) and their social worker to find out further information and to decide whether to proceed.
+Once a potential match has been identified and information has been shared, the child(ren)'s social worker will usually meet with the prospective adopter(s) and their social worker to find out

 When a link has been made between the prospective adopter(s) and the child(ren), then they will be invited to attend another panel with the local authority who currently has care of the child(ren).
 If the decision is made by the local authority panel to proceed then a plan for introductions between the child(ren) and the prospective adopter(s) will be made.